filesender/filesender/docs/v2.0/admin/configuration/index.md

 ### auth_sp_shibboleth_uid_attribute

 * __description:__ attribute for user's unique user identifier to get from authentication service provider.
-Usually you would use either *eduPersonTargetedID* or *eduPersonPrincipalName* (watch the spelling!).  ePTID is an anonymous identifier making it hard to link FileSender logging to a specific user which may or may not be what you want.  ePTID will protect your users against rogue IdPs.  eduPersonPrincipalName will usually give you an identifier like <username>@<domain>.
+Usually you would use pairwise-id.
 * __mandatory:__ no explicit configuration is needed when the default is used.
 However, this value MUST be received from the Identity Provider, otherwise a user can not log on.
 * __type:__ string
 * __default:__